-The traditional ‘Garage’ seems to be going out of fashion, as homeowners are realising the potential of what might otherwise be used as dead space.
-A typical garage spans 3 x 6m, which is a huge area, especially when you consider how the space could be used within your everyday activities.
+The traditional ‘garage’ seems to be going out of fashion, as homeowners are realising the potential of what might otherwise be used as dead space.
+A typical garage spans 3 x 6 metres, which is a huge area, especially when you consider how the space could be used within your everyday activities.

 Local Council Restrictions